-We add namespace and helper.
+We add helper.

 For impatient people: View the changed program code in the Diff View[^codeberg.org/astrid/j4examplecode/compare/t31...t32] and copy these changes into your development version.